benedictfoo/Listening-Refuge/src/content/blog/2025/blackpumasblack-moon-rising/index.md

 focused on my growth as a better person.

 Our desires are like a fire inside us.
 If we give in to harmful desires, it is as if we are pouring gasoline onto the flame, and we will get burned.
+This song is a reminder to not be swayed by wrong desires.